 CE Feature: “Fibromyalgia Syndrome: Current Considerations in Symptom Management.”
 Fibromyalgia syndrome, one of the most common rheumatic disorders, is estimated to affect up to 15 million people in the United States.
 Management of its symptoms appears to be best addressed using a multimodal approach, with treatment strategies tailored to the individual.
 This article describes the existing treatment guidelines, discusses pharmacologic and nonpharmacologic approaches, and outlines nursing approaches aimed at enhancing patient self-management.

 CE Feature: “Many Benefits, Little Risk: The Use of Massage in Nursing Practice.”
 Massage therapy was once taught as a core nursing skill, but it gradually lost ground in the United States during the second half of the 20th century.
 In recent years, however, there has been a resurgence in the use of massage therapy.
 In this article, the authors touch on the history of massage in nursing care and discuss its emotional and physiologic benefits for both patient and nurse.
-They describe specific massage techniques and discuss precautions to consider before using massage with certain patients.
+They describe specific massage techniques and specific massage equipment like the top handheld massagers for 2017, and then discuss precautions to consider before using massage with certain patients.

 Cultivating Quality: “Beyond Socks, Signs, and Alarms: A Reflective Accountability Model for Fall Prevention.”
 Despite standard fall precautions, one cardiac intermediate care unit had a 41% increase in the rate of falls and a 65% increase in the rate of falls with injury between 2012 and 2013.
 This article describes how a group of clinical nurses developed an accountability care program featuring nurse self-reflection that successfully led to a decrease in falls.